 When slicing your meat, it is important to slice it uniformly thick (FYI, longer strips are best for dehydrator trays.
 If oven cooking, the length of the strips is unimportant).
 I aim for 3/16″-1/4″ thick slices.
 HANDY TIP: Slicing partially frozen meat is easier, if you can take the time to partially freeze it.
 Any thinner than 3/16″ will reduce your final jerky to crispy critters faster than the thicker pieces (must remove those from cooking sooner); thicker than 1/4″ will take a long time to fully dry out.

 I like to marinate my meat for at least 6 hours (or overnight) in the refrigerator in a covered plastic pan before dehydrating.
-You will get better flavor results with longer marinating time. :) If you find the marinate renders jerky that isn’t flavorful enough, increase the soy and spices; decrease if this marinate is too strong in flavor for your taste.
-For those that like a sweeter, teryaki-type jerky, you can add 1 tsp. of maple extract and a dab of your favorite sweetening agent (honey or fruit puree).
+You will get better flavor results with longer marinating time. :) For those that like a sweeter, teryaki-type jerky, you can add 1 tsp. of maple extract and a dab of your favorite sweetening agent.

 6-6½ lbs. boneless sirloin (will yield about 5 lb. trimmed meat)